arthurfiorette/place/src/content/blog/why-our-cto-banned-typescript.md

 “If we keep this up,” he said slowly, “how will we differentiate between mid-levels and seniors?”

-Silence.

-A week later, a memo was issued:
+Then came the memo:

-> “Effective immediately: TypeScript is banned from production repositories.
-Use JavaScript with caution and the dignity of runtime errors.”
+> _“Effective immediately: TypeScript is banned from production repositories.
+JavaScript will be our primary language of truth — flexible, expressive, and forgiving.
+Runtime errors are an opportunity for resilience.
+Let your intuition guide you, not the compiler.”_

+The justification?
+Here’s what the memo listed as **"benefits of reverting to JavaScript":**

+- **Faster Prototyping:** "Without strict types slowing us down, we can iterate like it's 2013 again."
+- **Creative Debugging Opportunities:** "Null is a canvas.
+Type errors are puzzles for the curious."
+- **Valuable Tribal Knowledge:** "Understanding the codebase should require mentorship and senior guidance."
+- **Job Security Through Ambiguity:** "If everything is clear, how will we justify three-day bug hunts?"

 ## Was TypeScript to Blame?